seecr/autotest/README.rst

 - ``child(**options)``

-Child testers inherit options from their parents and can override them temporarily.
+Child testers inherit options from their parents and can override them.

 ======  =======  =======   ==========================================================
 option  type     default   Explanation